jcrichto/jasoncrichton.com/src/content/work/biolage.md

 ## The Challenge
-The Biolage marketing team faced the task of creating a new site that originally lived under the Matrix brand.
-The goal was to showcase a new botanical-inspired “organic” design and move away from the typical boxy storefront.
+The Biolage marketing team required a new immersive e-commerce site that originally lived under the Matrix brand.
+The goal was to showcase a new botanical-inspired “organic” design and move away from the typical boxy storefront by emphasizing the level of engagement, interactivity, and micro-animations offered to visitors.

 Technically, the new design and UX needed to support the IT team’s storefront reference architecture (SFRA) which was a L’Oréal library of components within their Salesforce Commerce instance used across a number of their brands.